SenthuranSivananthan/az-policy-samples/vm/windows-endpoint-protection.md

 ## Audit for virtual machines that doesn't either have Endpoint Protection or Endpoint Protection is in a non-healthy status

+### Work in progress

 **Notes**:

-1. Policy will only scan for virtual machines that are running.
+1. Policy will only scan for virtual machines that are running. - work in progress to figure out how
 2. The signature for VM image can change over time as new operating systems are released.
 3. Endpoint assessment is executed by [Azure Security Center based on these rules](https://docs.microsoft.com/en-us/azure/security-center/security-center-endpoint-protection).